What is the Gambling Age in the US? Our Expert Guide for June 2026

 1961 - Interstate Wire Act

-Instituted at the beginning of the 1960s, this law prohibits certain types of betting businesses in the USA.
-The text itself refers to “bets or wagers on any sporting event or contest”, which is vague wording that has never been satisfactorily clarified.
+This law prohibits certain types of betting businesses in the USA.
+The text itself refers to “bets or wagers on any sporting event or contest”, which is vague wording that was difficult to clarify.

 2